apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

     I think about open source in much the same way as I think about a startup trying to find product-market fit.
 The more annoying the experience, the more users and contributors will churn.
 But get it right, and you could experience explosive growth.
-But not only is it important to have a product that feels great to use, it's important to have a product that feels fun to work on.
+Not only is it important to have a product that feels great to use, it's important to have a product that feels fun to work on.

 <div style="text-align: center;">